 Carbon Steel or Copper tubing utilizing a mechanical compression joint (Viega MegaPress, ProPress or Equal) for pipe sizes 4" and less may also be used.
-See Form of Proposal for Alternate bid regarding providing Aquatherm Non-Metallic piping in lieu of metallic pipe.
+At contractor's option, Aquatherm, Nyron, or Uponor Non-Metallic piping rated for Hydronic heating & cooling systems may be used in lieu of metallic pipe.
+See Non-Metallic Hydronic Piping Specification 15740A.